I've completed the initial manuscript for a new project

 suppose most people don’t notice things like that.
 I’m grateful for

 the conditioned air.
-I don’t take it for granted, I assure you.
+I don’t take things like that for granted, I

-At my age, the Florida summers can be more than just
+assure you.
+At my age, the Florida summers can be more than

 health, as I’m sure you know.

-shrugged his shoulders.
-“Yeah, it’s already hot and humid outside,
+shrugged.
+“Yeah, it’s already hot and humid outside, but nice and

 back on my life, it still seems odd to me that I ended up here in